SebastienFeser/SebastienFeser.github.io/index.md

 * Step 4: Calculate the unknown borders of each children zone
 * Step 5: Use the GenerateZone function for each children zone

-I decided to abord this technique because I still couldn't find the zones neighbors and I couldn't find an efficient way to calculate the map after that and I had no more time to answer to these questions.
+I decided to abort this technique because I still couldn't find the zones neighbors and I couldn't find an efficient way to calculate the map after that and I had no more time to answer to these questions.
-#### Binary Space Partitionning With Rectangles
+#### Binary Space Partitioning With Rectangles
 I decided finally to implement a binary space partitioning algorithm with rectangles.

 I created zones structures containing their biome and terrain, their neighbors and the blocks they contains and then I decided to cut each zones like you can see on the picture below: